web-codegrammer/Wordpress-AnnualFest-Website/README.md

 # Bharatiyam-2020-website
-This is the official website of National Level Annual Techno fest of BV(DU)COEP totally made from scratch using wordpress
+This is the official website of National Level Annual Techno fest of BV(DU)COEP totally made from scratch using wordpress Made with ♥ by "DEVANSHU VASHISHTHA | Bharatiyam 2020 Website Head
 <!DOCTYPE html>
 <html lang="en">
 <head>